Edited by Gary A. Debele

 – Gary A. Debele & Jody M. Alholinna

-Introduction; Children’s Voices in Family Court; Role of Independent Counsel for Children in Family Court; Differences Between Counsel for Children and Guardians Ad Litem; Types of Family Court Cases Where Children Have The Right to Counsel as a Matter of Law; Types of Cases Where Children May Be Represented by Counsel; Retention or Appointment of Counsel for Children; Ethical Obligations in Representing Children in Family Court; Standards for Representing Children in Family Court; National Trends Regarding Independent Counsel for Children in Family Court; Resources; Conclusion; Appendix A – American Bar Association Section of Family Law Standards of Practice for Lawyers Representing Children in Custody Cases; Appendix B – Forms; Appendix C – Minnesota Rule of Professional Conduct 1.14: Client with Diminished Capacity
+Introduction; Children’s Voices in Family Court; Role of Independent Counsel for Children in Family Court; Differences Between Counsel for Children and Guardians Ad Litem; Types of Family Court Cases Where Children Have The Right to Counsel as a Matter of Law; Types of Cases Where Children May Be Represented by Counsel; Retention or Appointment of Counsel for Children; Ethical Obligations in Representing Children in Family Court; Standards for Representing Children in Family Court; National Trends Regarding Independent Counsel for Children in Family Court; Resources; Conclusion; Appendix A – American Bar Association Section of Family Law: Standards of Practice for Lawyers Representing Children in Custody Cases; Appendix B – Child Representation Appointment Order; Appendix C – Minnesota Rule of Professional Conduct 1.14: Client with Diminished Capacity

 – Marian E. Saksena